weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/setup.md

  :white_check_mark: [GitHub token](#personal-access-token)

-Once you have completed the prerequisites installation you can start writing a Profile!
+Once you have completed the prerequisites installation you can start writing a profile!